dhenkes/vue2-ace/README.md

 If you want to use another lang or theme, don't forget to import it.

-options can be passed to change font-family font-size etc. Create option object that can be passed to the editor.setOptions
+You can pass extra options like font-family or font-size using the option prop.
+It is set in the component using `editor.setOptions()`.

 ```
 data () {
   return {
-    options: {fontSize: '12pt'}
+    options: {
+      fontSize: '12pt'
     }
-},
+  }
+}
 ```

 Last but not least listen on the `editor-update`.
 Make sure to replace